 Functions of the Accessory Structures of the Eye

 The eyelids, also known as the palpebrae, cover the eyes during sleep, protect the eyes from excess light and possibly objects, and spread lubricating secretions over the eyeball.
-The upper eyelid is more movable then the lower eyelid because it contains the levator palpebrae superioris muscle.
-Sometimes, an individual feels a twitch on the eyelid, and that is this muscle twitching.
-Twitches are harmless but can be caused by stress and fatigue.
+The upper eyelid exhibits a greater range of movement than the lower eyelid as it contains the levator palpebrae superioris muscle, a muscle innervated by cranial nerve 3 in charge of lifting the eyelid.
+Beneath this layer is a donut-shaped muscle that encircles the eye called orbicularis oculi, which is innervated by the 7th cranial nerve, and is in charge of closing the eyelids.
+Twitches of the eyelids are a common and usually harmless symptom that can be caused by stress and fatigue.
 The space between the upper and lower eyelid that exposes the eyeball is the palpebral fissure.
 The lacrimal caruncle is the small, pink, globular spot at the inner corner, or the medial canthus, of the eye.
 It contains both oil and sweat glands.
 The whitish material that sometimes accumulates in that region is from these glands.
 The tarsal plate is composed of connective tissue that gives support to the eyelids.
 The conjunctiva is a thin, protective mucous that covers the sclera of the eye.
 It does not cover the cornea, which is a transparent region that forms the outer anterior surface of the eye.

 The lacrimal apparatus produces and drains lacrimal fluid, or tears, from the eye.
 The lacrimal glands, each about the size of an almond, secrete the lacrimal fluid that drains into six to 12 excretory ducts that empty the fluid onto the surface of the conjunctiva of the upper eyelid.
 From there, the tears enter two small openings called lacrimal punta, and then they pass into two ducts knowns as the lacrimal canals.
 The two lacrimal canals lead to the lacrimal sac and then into the nasolacrimal duct.
 The nasolacrimal duct carries lacrimal fluid into the nasal cavity.
 This is why the nose gets stuffy when an individual cries.